brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

     **.db
     ```

- 1. Generate a new public SSH key for the new installation and add it to the appropriate GitHub accounts so that needed repositories can be cloned.
+ 1. Following [GitHub's instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), enerate a new public SSH key for the new installation and add it to the appropriate GitHub accounts so that needed repositories can be cloned.

 ### More Software for Chrooted Linux